 Form factor and flexibility: Does your PCB have a strict form factor requirement?
 Thinner boards tend to be used in smaller devices and can flex more than a thicker board.
 A more flexible board may be unusable with a pick & place machine.
 Electrical connections in flexible boards can also break unless they have some mechanical support.

-Components and connections: Will the device have any components that require the PCB to have a specific thickness?
+Components and connections: Will the device have any components that require the Printed Circuit Board to have a specific thickness?
 Components like USB edge connectors and some through-hole components require the PCB be the correct thickness.
 BGA connectors are another example of components that generally require thicker boards.

 BGA connector on an ATX motherboard